WebCuratorTool/webcurator/webcurator-docs/guides/user-manual.rst

    less reliant on technical support people.

--  Many harvest activities previously performed manually are now automated, such as scheduling harvests, regulating bandwidth, generating preservation metadata.
+-  Many harvest activities previously performed manually are now automated, such as scheduling harvests and generating preservation metadata.

 -  The institution's ability to harvest websites for archival purposes